-Course Code: AQA 8236 Miss K Johnson, Head of Dance kjohnson@carshaltongirls.org.uk
+Course Code: AQA 8236 Miss K Johnson kjohnson@carshaltongirls.org.uk

 Why choose Dance?

 The study of dance as an art form contributes to students' aesthetic and social development.
 As a physical activity it promotes fitness and wellbeing.
 Dance also supports learning across a range of subjects.